 The Pampas

-- Key Highlights: This island at the southern tip of Argentina offers stunning landscapes, from rugged mountains to pristine lakes.
-It’s a haven for outdoor activities like trekking, kayaking, and wildlife spotting.
+- Key Highlights: This island on the southern tip of Argentina boasts mesmerizing scenery from rough terrains to clear waters.
+It is among the best territories in the world for outdoor activities such as trekking, kayaking, and watching animals.

 The Beagle Channel Islands